-Sir, we would like to draw your attention to the fact that while NBFIs are complementing the banks' efforts in credit delivery, they are still not at par with banks and FIs in terms of access to asset recovery facilities.
+While NBFIs are complementing the banks' efforts in credit delivery, they are still not at par with banks and FIs in terms of access to asset recovery facilities.
 NBFIs must equip themselves adequately so that they can minimise their non-performing assets (NPAs).
-In this regard, we appeal to you to bring NBFIs under the purview of the SARFAESI Act and NBFIs should also be allowed to take recourse to debt recovery tribunals (DRTs).
+In this regard, NBFIs should be brought under the purview of the SARFAESI Act and NBFIs should also be allowed to take recourse to debt recovery tribunals (DRTs).